TimCTaylor/SeleniumShowcase/README.md

 [My Confluence planning white board: click thumbnail to expand]

 ## How to use
-The folder structure follows the Maven standard.
+The folder structure mostly follows the Maven standard.
 - Test code in general is: src\test\java\com\humanlegion\pagetests
 - Element abstraction layer: src\test\java\com\humanlegion\elementabstractionlayer
 - Page object model classes: src\test\java\com\humanlegion\pageobjectmodel
 - Test Session class and other helper classes: src\test\java\com\humanlegion\utils
-- There's not a lot of interest at the moment in the following folders, but there will be soon: src\main\java\com\humanlegion\ && src\it
+- There's not a lot of interest at the moment in the following folders, but there will be soon: src\main\java\com\humanlegion\ and src\test\java\com\humanlegion\integrationtests

 Obviously, we can launch tests from the IDE, but we can also run tests from the command line using the Maven Surefire plugin, or run them through other tools, such as the CI/CD pipeline I have running on Jenkins (though with my simple Jenkins setup -- a single built-in node on my AWS EC2 linux server -- we need to run Selenium tests in headless mode if we don't want to crash the Edge driver).